V-1 flying bomb: Design and development

-In 1935 Paul Schmidt and Professor Georg Hans Madelung submitted a design to the Luftwaffe for a flying bomb.
+In 1935 Paul Schmidt and Georg Hans Madelung submitted a design to the Luftwaffe for a flying bomb.
 It was an innovative design that used a pulse-jet engine, while previous work dating back to 1915 by Sperry Gyroscope relied on propellers.
 While employed by the Argus Motoren company, Fritz Gosslau developed a remote-controlled target drone, the FZG 43 (Flakzielgerät-43).
 In October 1939 Argus proposed Fernfeuer, a remote-controlled aircraft carrying a payload of one ton, that could return to base after releasing its bomb.
 Argus worked in co-operation with C. Lorenz AG and Arado Flugzeugwerke to develop the project.
 However, the Luftwaffe declined to award them a development contract.
 In 1940, Schmidt and Argus began cooperating, integrating Schmidt's shutter system with Argus' atomized fuel injection.
 Tests began in January 1941, and the first flight made on 30 April 1941 with a Gotha Go 145.
 On 27 February 1942 Gosslau and Robert Lusser sketched out the design of an aircraft with the pulse-jet above the tail, the basis for the future V-1.

 Lusser produced a preliminary design in April 1942, P35 Erfurt, which used gyroscopes.
 When submitted to the Luftwaffe on 5 June 1942, the specifications included a range of 186 mi, a speed of 435 mph, and capable of delivering a 1/2 LT warhead.
 Project Fieseler Fi 103 was approved on 19 June, and assigned code name Kirschkern and cover name Flakzielgerät 76 (FZG-76).
 Flight tests were conducted at the Luftwaffes Erprobungsstelle coastal test centre at Karlshagen, Peenemünde-West.

 Erhard Milch, State Secretary in the Reich Ministry of Aviation and Inspector General of the Air force, awarded Argus the contract for the engine, Fieseler the airframe, and Askania the guidance system.
 By 30 August Fieseler had completed the first fuselage, and the first flight of the Fi 103 V7 took place on 10 December 1942, when it was airdropped by a Fw 200.
 Then on Christmas Eve, the V-1 flew 1000 yd, for about a minute, after a ground launch.
 On 26 May 1943 Germany decided to put both the V-1 and the V-2 into production.
 In July 1943 the V-1 flew 245 km and impacted within a kilometre (1,100 yards) of its target.

 The V-1 was named by Das Reich journalist Hans Schwarz Van Berkl in June 1944 with Hitler's approval.